xcore/sc_pwm/doc_quickstart/foc/index.rst

 .. _test_pwm_Quickstart:

 This application is an xSIM test harness for the pulse width modulation interface using xTIMEcomposer Studio.
-It tests the PWM functions in the ``Pulse Width Modulation (PWM) Interface Component`` xSOFTip component and directs test results to STDOUT.
+It tests the PWM functions in the ``Symmetrical Pulse Wave Modulation (PWM) Component for FOC`` xSOFTip component and directs test results to STDOUT.

 No hardware is required to run the test harness.